Subscribe

 Distribution is the hardest thing for a young startup, defined as “getting in front of potential customers.”
 Large companies, on the other hand, have solved the distribution problem (proof: 100,000 paying customers).

-But, startups make things, often things people love.
-Larger companies started that way, but scale makes it hard to keep doing that, and deliver quickly.
+But, startups make things that people love.
+Larger companies started that way, but scale makes it hard to keep doing that while delivering quickly and with additional requirements.
 This is one reason why startups can beat incumbents.

-When each party’s weakness map onto the other party’s strengths, that feels like the kernel of a deal.
+When each party’s weakness map onto the other party’s strength, that feels like the kernel of a deal.

-“Maybe,” thinks the startup founder, “I can tap that ass.
-I mean asset.”
+“Maybe,” thinks the startup founder, “I can tap that asset.”

-Thus, the startup founder poses a deal in classic micro-econ-101 fashion.
+Thus, the startup founder poses a deal in classic micro-economics-101 fashion.
 Let’s trade innovation for distribution.
-Large company should send a few emails to the customer base, generating easy sales at no cost, and the revenues are split.
-Free money for all.
+Large company should send a few emails to its customer base, generating easy sales at no cost, and the revenues are split.
+Money for nothing, gross margin for free.

-To see exactly how this works, let’s use an example from my own company, the largest managed WordPress hosting platform.
-A typical email will be from a WordPress plug-in or theme author, who has a product for $20, $50, or even $200, that they would like to market to our customers.
-In additional to the calculus above, they point out that a subset of our customers must genuinely desire the functionality of the plugin, and thus this is in fact a service to our customers, not to mention a way for both of us to make easy money.
+To see why, let’s use an example from my own company WP Engine where we serve millions of websites belonging to hundreds of thousands of paying customers.
+A typical email will be from a WordPress plug-in or theme inventor, who has a product selling for $20, $50, or even $200, that they would like to market to our customers.
+They point out that a subset of our customers must genuinely desire the functionality of the plugin, and thus this is in fact a service to our customers, not to mention a way for both of us to make easy money.

-Looking at our pricing, you know our smallest customers give us $29/mo, and many (most?) pay $99/mo or more, so assume an average of $50/mo1 So this biz dev proposal means 1% of our customers will give us an extra one months’ revenue.
+Looking at our pricing [from 2014], you know some customers give us $29/mo, and many (most?) pay $99/mo or more, so assume an average of $50/mo1.
+So this biz dev proposal means 1% of our customers will give us an extra one months’ revenue.
 That equates to a 1% revenue boost.
 For just one month; next month we don’t get that boost.
-Increasing revenue by 1% for just one month is completely uninteresting to any company of any size—it’s not enough to even discuss.
+Increasing revenue by 1% for just one month is completely uninteresting to any company of any size—it’s not enough to even discuss or negotiate.

 1 The true average is higher but this makes the math simple.

-To see why, consider that by definition a company earns 1% of their monthly revenue in about 8 hours.
-Increasing revenue, once, by 8 hours, isn’t material.
+By definition a company earns 1% of their monthly revenue in about 8 hours.
+Increasing revenue, once, by 8 hours, isn’t interesting.

 And in exchange, you’re essentially asking us to spam our customer base.